MinghuiChen43/awesome-deep-phenomena/README.md

   - Maksym Andriushchenko, Dara Bahri, Hossein Mobahi, Nicolas Flammarion.
   - Key Word: Sharpness-Aware Minimization; Low-Rank Features.
   - <details><summary>Digest</summary> Sharpness-aware minimization (SAM) is a method that minimizes the sharpness of the training loss of a neural network.
 It improves generalization and reduces the feature rank at different layers of a neural network.
 This low-rank effect occurs for different architectures and objectives.
 A significant number of activations get pruned by SAM, contributing to rank reduction.
 This effect can also occur in deep networks.

-- Are Emergent Abilities of Large Language Models a Mirage? [[paper]](https://arxiv.org/abs/2304.15004)
-  - Rylan Schaeffer, Brando Miranda, Sanmi Koyejo.
-  - Key Word: Large Language Models; Neural Scaling Laws; Emergent Abilities.
-  - <details><summary>Digest</summary> Recent work claims that large language models display emergent abilities, abilities not present in smaller-scale models that are present in larger-scale models.
-What makes emergent abilities intriguing is two-fold: their sharpness, transitioning seemingly instantaneously from not present to present, and their unpredictability, appearing at seemingly unforeseeable model scales.
-Here, we present an alternative explanation for emergent abilities: that for a particular task and model family, when analyzing fixed model outputs, one can choose a metric which leads to the inference of an emergent ability or another metric which does not.
-We find strong supporting evidence that emergent abilities may not be a fundamental property of scaling AI models.

 - A surprisingly simple technique to control the pretraining bias for better transfer: Expand or Narrow your representation. [[paper]](https://arxiv.org/abs/2304.05369)
   - Florian Bordes, Samuel Lavoie, Randall Balestriero, Nicolas Ballas, Pascal Vincent.